Connect with us

 (2) Foils

 Through time, many more personalities have been fleshed out.
 Jade Cargill is #ThatBitch who is naturally dominant in the ring, and has crossover appeal through fashion and fitness to boot.
-Tay Melo and Anna Jay (under J.A.S.) proudly wave the sports-entertainment flag and are anti-pure wrestling.
+Tay Melo and Anna Jay (under J.A.S.) proudly wave the sports-entertainment flag.
 Julia Hart appears from the darkness and fights to honor the House of Black.
 Saraya is a returning pro wrestling veteran who knows she’s untouchable.
 Any combination of these personalities would make compelling extended rivalries.

 Jade